-In BC, the cost of everyday items are rising due to the highest inflation Canada has faced in years.
-Normally, our annual inflation is 1% but this year’s inflation is 4.8%, its highest point since 1991.
-If it feels like price increases are starting to take a bite out of your household budget here are a few ways to help stretch your money further.
+At BCAA, we always strive to find more ways to save money for our Members.
+If it feels like inflation and price increases are starting to take a bite out of your household budget, here are some ways to help stretch your money further.

 Check out our tips for saving at the pump, on groceries, your other favourite activities and even your insurance, plus some savings advice from the pros.